Vital Gaza aid delivery to be delayed, say multiple sources, as Palestinians face worsening conditions – KION546

 Speaking from Egypt, UN Secretary General Antonio Guterres called for a humanitarian ceasefire, calling on Hamas to release the 200 hostages it seized during its attack on Israel.
 He also called on Israel to allow the “immediate unrestricted access of humanitarian aid to respond to the most basic needs of the people of Gaza.”

-Though Israel remains at a war footing as it prepares for a possible ground incursion.
+Israel remains at a war footing as it prepares for a possible ground operation.
 Israeli Defense Minister Yoav Gallant told troops gathered not far from the Gaza Strip on Thursday that they will “soon see” the enclave “from the inside,” according to a press release from his office

 ‘There is no life now’